Hoomee90/hair-salon/README.md

 ## Description

 This site allows users to track stylists in a hair salon, adding, editing and deleting each stylists' details.
-They can also add clients to each of the stylists, both of which are done by filling out a form.
+They can also add or delete clients to each of the stylists, both of which are done by filling out a form.
+Though an edit page for clients exists, it has not yet been implemented.

 ## Setup/Installation Requirements